Materials Modelling Lab

 Materials Modeling Lab at SINES is a cutting-edge research facility dedicated to studying and simulating the behavior of materials at atomic, molecular, and macroscopic scales.
 By leveraging advanced computational tools, such as density functional theory (DFT), molecular dynamics, and machine learning algorithms, the lab investigates the fundamental properties and performance of materials.
 Areas of focus include designing novel materials for energy storage, catalysis, and electronic applications, as well as optimizing structural and functional materials for industry.
 Through a combination of theoretical modeling and experimental validation, the lab aims to accelerate the development of sustainable, high-performance materials and contribute to solving global challenges in energy, technology, and environmental sustainability.

-PI’s Profile:
+PI’s Profile

-Dr. Fouzia Malik is currently working as Professor and Director of the CC&SD Program at SINES, NUST.
-As PI of the Materials Modeling Lab, she has spearheaded numerous projects that bridge theoretical modeling and practical applications, focusing on the design and discovery of advanced materials for energy, environmental, and industrial applications.
 Dr. Fouzia Malik has built a prolific career with national and international collaboration, publishing extensively in high-impact journals and presenting her work at prestigious international conferences.
 As IUPAC national representative of Pakistan, she represented NUST on several international forums including IUPAC General Assembly meetings held in different countries.
 Her expertise spans density functional theory (DFT), molecular dynamics simulations, and machine learning techniques for materials discovery.
 Under the supervision of Dr. Malik, research teams of Materials Modeling Lab include postdoctoral researcher, 5 PhD, 12 MS research scholars and research associates who work on promoting interdisciplinary approaches and driving the development of sustainable materials solutions.

-Projects undertaken:
+Projects

 1. Simulation of chemical reactions and environmental effects on the block co-polymer of HTPB, TDI and MAPO (2022)- -Completed-Funded by Defense organization